Quick Summary of Double Crowns

 - Strategic parting: A well-placed part can effectively minimise the appearance of double crowns.
 Experiment with a side part that falls opposite one of the whorls, or try a deep centre part that creates a more balanced look.

-- Updos and braids: Updos like buns or ponytails positioned strategically can hide double crowns.
-Braids, particularly intricate cornrows, or French braids can also be a stylish way to manage double crowns while adding a unique touch.
+- Updos and braids: Updos, such as buns or ponytails positioned strategically, can hide double crowns.
+Braids, particularly intricate cornrows or French braids, can also be a stylish way to manage double crowns while adding a unique touch.

 - Embrace the whorls: Some people choose to celebrate their double crowns as a unique feature.
-Short haircuts with textured styles can highlight the whorls in an interesting way.
+Short haircuts with textured styles can interestingly highlight the whorls.

 - Hair products: Certain hair products can help manage double crowns.
 Styling creams or gels can be used to smooth down hair and minimise the separation between the whorls.
-Hairspray can also be helpful for keeping flyaways in check and maintaining your desired style.
+Hairspray can also help keep flyaways in check and maintain your desired style.

 Ultimately, the best approach to living with a double crown depends on your personal preferences and hair type.
 Consult with a hairstylist who can assess your hair and recommend styles that flatter your features and minimise the appearance of the double crown, or even incorporate it into a signature look.